ppreshant/qPCR-analysis/notes_qPCR.md

 They also inaccurately say `no plateau` since that is linked to finding a baseline?

 ### python `linregpcr-analyze.py`
-- [ ] directory issues
+- [ ] directory issues : _Sometimes re-running the script fixes it, if not restart spyder_.
+Error: `FileNotFoundError: [Errno 2] No such file or directory: 'RDML_files/q27_328 330_Std27_9-3-22.rdml'`.
+There is something wrong with the script's interaction with directory and files.
+	- The script works for one rdml file but does not find the file when run again or with other rdml files
-There is something wrong it's interaction with directory, calling `os.chdir` inside the function seems to freeze it's directory state at when the script was run, so any new files added are not found by this script
+	- Any new files added after running the script are not found.
+Calling `os.chdir` inside the function seems to freeze it's directory state at when the script was run
+	- [ ] Try running this from the outside directory., after moving the g14 script

 ### melt curve analysis